 Citizen: A Review

-Upon its publication in 2015, Ta-Nehisi Coates’ essay on growing up black took the U.S. by storm.
-University of Southern California professor Claudia Rankine‘s Citizen: An American Lyric is Between the World and Me‘s lesser-known cousin, but this book-length poem is just as relevant and important as Coates’ work.
-Rankine’s poetry details years of micro-aggressions from acquaintances and strangers alike, as experienced by the author, her friends, and black celebrities.
-Continue reading
+Upon its publication in 2015, Ta-Nehisi Coates' essay on growing up black took the U.S. by storm.
+University of Southern California professor Claudia Rankine's Citizen: An American Lyric is Between the World and Me's lesser-known cousin, but this book-length poem is just as relevant and important as Coates' work.
+Rankine's poetry details years of micro-aggressions … Continue reading Citizen: A Review

 How to Write a Shakespearean Sonnet

 When most people think of sonnets, only one name comes to mind: William Shakespeare.
-As we’ve seen in this series, although the sonnet form he used is the most well-known in the main, it is certainly not the only form.
-After mentioning it in the two previous tutorials in this series, we set our sights on the Shakespearean sonnet.
+As we've seen in this series, although the sonnet form he used is the most well-known in the main, it is certainly not the only form.
+After mentioning it in the two previous tutorials in this series, we set our sights on … Continue reading How to Write a Shakespearean Sonnet

 How to Write a Spenserian Sonnet

 Last week, we talked a little bit about the history of the sonnet form in general, and the Italian sonnet in particular.
-We’ve still got one more week to go before we analyze English – read: Shakespearean – sonnet, though.
-This week, it’s all about the Spenserian sonnet.
-Continue reading
+We've still got one more week to go before we analyze English - read: Shakespearean - sonnet, though.
+This week, it's all about the Spenserian sonnet.
+The History of the Spenserian Sonnet The … Continue reading How to Write a Spenserian Sonnet

 How to Write an Italian Sonnet